U-Network/UNetwork/docs/specifications/data.md

 ## Introduction

-This document describes the serialization format for the data structures used in the Onchain UGCNetwork.
+This document describes the serialization format for the data structures used in the Onchain UNetwork.

 ## Definitions

 ### Ledger

 The ledger Contains the BlockChain, current state and the store interface of the ledger. which is maintained by each peer.
-UGCNetwork is designed to support muti Ledger, but now is only allowed one ledger.
+UNetwork is designed to support muti Ledger, but now is only allowed one ledger.

 Field               | Type              | Description